nick-ng/poe-map-team/LAB_GEMS.md

 - 9.0 Rain of Arrows (2, Rain of Arrows of Saturation, Rain of Arrows of Artillery)
 - 9.0 Flame Surge (1, Flame Surge of Combusting)
 - 9.0 Lightning Tendrils (2, Lightning Tendrils of Eccentricity, Lightning Tendrils of Escalation)
+- 8.0 Exsanguinate (1, Exsanguinate of Transmission)
 - 8.0 Smite (1, Smite of Divine Judgement)
-- 8.0 Toxic Rain (2, Toxic Rain of Withering, Toxic Rain of Sporeburst)
 - 8.0 Viper Strike (1, Viper Strike of the Mamba)
 - 8.0 Lightning Conduit (1, Lightning Conduit of the Heavens)
-- 7.1 Tornado (3, Tornado of Elemental Turbulence, Tornado Shot, Tornado Shot of Cloudburst)
-- 7.0 Exsanguinate (1, Exsanguinate of Transmission)
 - 7.0 Cremation (2, Cremation of the Volcano, Cremation of Exhuming)
+- 7.0 Tornado (3, Tornado of Elemental Turbulence, Tornado Shot, Tornado Shot of Cloudburst)
+- 6.9 Toxic Rain (2, Toxic Rain of Withering, Toxic Rain of Sporeburst)
-- 6.5 Glacial Cascade (1, Glacial Cascade of the Fissure)
+- 6.4 Glacial Cascade (1, Glacial Cascade of the Fissure)
 - 5.0 Molten Strike (1, Molten Strike of the Zenith)
 - 5.0 Dual Strike (1, Dual Strike of Ambidexterity)
 - 5.0 Ball Lightning (2, Ball Lightning of Orbiting, Ball Lightning of Static)
 - 5.0 Creeping Frost (1, Creeping Frost of Floes)
 - 5.0 Ice Nova (2, Ice Nova of Frostbolts, Ice Nova of Deep Freeze)
 - 5.0 Pyroclast Mine (1, Pyroclast Mine of Sabotage)
-- 4.3 Spark (2, Spark of the Nova, Spark of Unpredictability)
+- 5.0 Spark (2, Spark of the Nova, Spark of Unpredictability)
+- 4.4 Void Sphere (1, Void Sphere of Rending)
 - 4.0 Chain Hook (1, Chain Hook of Angling)
 - 4.0 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
 - 4.0 Bladefall (2, Bladefall of Volleys, Bladefall of Impaling)